 Understand the context.
 I typically have a sense about why this book was written.
 This gives me a clue to what questions are raised, the context in which it was written and the intent behind it.
 Not surprisingly, books have biases.

 Identify the points of leverage.
 For all books, there are particularly interesting or important sections and I look out for those.
 I also try to look to seek more/better insight and information from particularly on things that I need more understanding on.

 Know your environment and listen to your needs

 I find that I can read a lot more effectively when I have the right environment.
 If I’m fully focused, I can get through a typical book in one or two sittings.
 Other times, I may take many number of sittings to make any headway into a book.
 The internet and Netflix are particularly bad as easy distractions.

-The way I typically overcome it is to have a clear goal, set aside time and space to working on it and then focus on getting into the zone.
+The way I typically overcome it is to set out to read, and make time and space for it, and then allow myself to get into the zone.

 Finally, the Kindle app combined with a long, contigious commute journey helps.
 However, I find that this often competes with internet reading time unless I’m already deep in a book.